The Teal Painted Dresser Makeover

 As an Amazon Associate, I earn from qualifying purchases.
 I also may earn from other qualifying purchases with other companies or get free product to review and use.
 All opinions are my own.

-Fixing the Missing Trim
+Fixing Missing Trim on Dresser

 If you look closely at the before photo, you can see that some of the bead detailing on the drawers were missing and there were some chips and damage in the wood.

+I thought about making more of the beading by making a mold of the old detailing.
 And then on second thought, I wasn’t sure that I was up for all of that work with tiny details.

+So I moved on to plan B. Which was pretty simple.
 I removed the beading on the third drawer by carefully prying it off where tiny little nails were holding it on.
 A super thin putty knife is perfect for this.

 Then I filled in the missing beading on the 2nd and 4th drawer with the beading I had just removed from the 3rd drawer.

 I cut the beading down with plyers, sanded it down a bit, and then glued it in place with wood glue.
+Easy peasy!!

 When working with old furniture, don’t be afraid to mix things up a bit!
 If you don’t like the detailed trimming, you can usually easily remove it!